RyanWangZf/mem_usage_reduction/README.md

 It fills NaN with the minimum-1 under a column.
 nalist indicates the columns which have NaN and props is the compressed dataframe.
 props is compressed df.
-dtype_dict contains the dtype of each column of compressed, that will assist pd.read_csv('example.csv',dtype=dtype_dict) process.
+dtype_dict contains the dtype of each column of compressed, that is used in pd.read_csv('example.csv',dtype=dtype_dict) process.

 You can also save dtype_dict and load it as follows: